OptSolution/tikz-tool/readme.md

 - [tikzjax](http://tikzjax.com)
 - [electron](https://www.electronjs.org)

+## Feature
+- drap & drop
+- save `.png` or `.svg`
+- refresh when you are drawing

 ## Usage
 For the first time:
 ```
 npm install
 ```

-Then draw in the `draw.tex` file and run by
+If you want to start the tool, you can run
 ```
 npm start
 ```

+You can draw the graph in any `.tex` file, then load it, the tool surpport drap & drop.
+There are some examples in `./examples` folders, you can try them.

+Note:
-Maybe you need some time to download resource when you run the tool at the first time.
+- Maybe you need some time to download resource when you run the tool at the first time.
+- There are many latex tikz features are not surpport